reactive-python/reactpy-django/docs/src/reference/hooks.md

 ## Use Mutation

-This hook is used to [create, update, or delete](https://www.sumologic.com/glossary/crud/) data, typically from the Django ORM.
+This hook is used to modify data in the background, typically to [create/update/delete](https://www.sumologic.com/glossary/crud/) data from the Django ORM.

 The mutation function you provide should have no return value.
 Mutation functions can be sync or async.